-You are cordially invited to take part in the 13th English Short Story Writing Competition.
+You are cordially invited to take part in the 17th English Short Story Writing Competition.
 The Regulations, Prizes and Procedures are as follows:

-Eligibility: All HKBU undergraduate students.
+1. All HKBU full-time undergraduate students*

 NOTE: The word limit does NOT include the provided prompt.